jamesjjcondon/rad_pl/README.md

 ## 7.Do your own inference and evaluation

 ## 8. Try customising to a different dataset and with different file formats
+- learn to use IPython.embed() to debug!
+It'll save you a LOT of time.

 if you want help with a dicom pytorch dataset, pm me.